Tambo, Queensland: Amenities

 The heritage-listed former Courthouse in Arthur Street contains the Tambo Visitor Information Centre and the Tambo Library.

 The Tambo branch of the Queensland Country Women's Association meets at the Royal Carrangarra Hotel in Arthur Street.

+Our Lady of Victories War Memorial Catholic Church is at 14 Star Street (24.884064°S 146.255°E).

+St Michael and All Angels Anglican Church is in Arthur Street (24.882051°S 146.257°E).

 Attractions

-Tambo is also famous for its Tambo Teddy Workshop, set up by three local women in 1992 to help promote the wool industry after years of drought had cause wool prices to fall.
-One of these teddies was given to Prince Harry and his wife Meghan (the Duke and Duchess of Sussex respectively) when they visited Australia.
-There have been numerous commercials advertising the teddies..
+Tambo is also famous for its Tambo Teddy Workshop, set up by three local women in 1992 to help promote the wool industry after years of drought had caused wool prices to fall.
+In 2018, one of these teddies was given to Prince Harry and his wife Meghan (the Duke and Duchess of Sussex) when they visited Australia.
+There have been numerous commercials advertising the teddies.

+In 2018 Ben's Chicken Racing started in the town at The Royal Carrangarra Hotel, racing chickens and entertaining people nightly from April - October, and has brought thousands to the town.
+It raises money for rural children's charities.

 The "Tambo Heritage Trail" includes 17 buildings within the town's precinct of historical importance.
 They include: